utebaliyevabotakoz/utebaliyevabotakoz/README.md

  <h2 align="center"> My name is Botakoz.
 I'm QA automation engineer.</h2>

-I have successfully comleted the course in QA Automation school [QA.GURU](https://qa.guru).
+ <h5> I have successfully comleted the course in QA Automation school [QA.GURU](https://qa.guru).
 Here you can see my certifications in Rushian and English languages.

 In addition I attach my graduation work for UI, REST, mobile projects.
-The technology stack is as follows:
+The technology stack is as follows:</h5>